dereuromark/cakephp-upgrade/README.md

-# CakePHP2.x upgrade shell - improved version
+# CakePHP 2.x upgrade shell - improved version

 The original one lacks a lot of things that could be done automatically.
 Changes have been reported as ticket, but so far it has not yet made it into the official version.